mxjp/preact-i18n/README.md

     ],

     // The output path for compiled language resources:
-    // "[lang]" is replaced with the language code.
+    // "[lang]" is replaced with the language tag.
     output: "dist/lang/[lang].json",

     // The language, sources are written in: